-Hereditary spastic paraplegia (HSP), also called familial spastic paraparesis (FSP), refers to a group of inherited disorders that are quite different in their cause and presentation but all share the trait of weakness and spasticity (stiffness) and mild reduction of vibration sensation of the lower extremities and urinary urgency may occur.
-Initial symptoms that make be experienced are mild difficulties in walking style (causing what is called a spastic gait) and mild leg stiffness.
+Hereditary spastic paraplegia (HSP), also called familial spastic paraparesis (FSP), refers to a group of inherited disorders that are quite different in their cause and presentation but all share common symptoms of weakness in the legs, spasticity (stiffness) and mild reduction of vibration sensation of the lower extremities and urinary urgency may occur.
+Initial symptoms that may be experienced are mild difficulties in walking style (causing what is called a spastic gait) and mild leg stiffness.
 This condition has a slow progression which may result in the person requiring the assistance of a cane, walker, or wheelchair.
-The number of people who have HSP varies from population to population with it being as low as 1.3:100,000 people in Ireland and up to 9.6:100,000 people in Spain.
+The number of people who have HSP varies from population to population ranging between 1.3 to 9.6 per 100,000 people.
+HSP affects both males and females similarly.